Sport in Western Australia: Netball

 Netball is the highest female participation sport in females in Western Australia, with more than 150,000 participants.
-West Coast Fever plays in the National Netball League, and is the premier netball team in WA.
+West Coast Fever plays in the Super Netball league, and is the premier netball team in WA.
 Their home court is Perth Arena.

 Rugby league

+The only professional rugby league team in WA is the upcoming Perth Bears.

 Western Australia's first rugby league team to play in a national competition were the Western Reds, who played in the 1995 and 1996 seasons of the Australian Rugby League.
 In 1997 they changed their name to the Perth Reds and joined the Super League as inaugural members.

 Despite showing some promise (particularly in the underage competitions) the Reds were not invited to join the National Rugby League in 1998 as part of the agreement to end the Super League war.

 In 2006 the Western Australia Rugby League resurrected the team as the WA Reds to compete in the Jim Beam Cup (2008-2011) with a failed attempt to enter the National Rugby League competition in 2012.
 Their home ground is Perth Oval.